unturned-info/unturned-3-knowledgebase/docs/Modding/mapmaking/Landscape.md

 Cons:

 - Devkit is not user-friendly, and improvements to it have been voted low priority.
-- Not all legacy editor features were ported (yet?).
+- Not all legacy editor features have been ported.

 ## Upgrade Legacy Terrain to Landscape